hphelion/documentation/devplatform/stackato/user/deploy/languages/perl/index.html.md

 [*stackato.yml*](/als/v1/user/deploy/stackatoyml/#stackato-yml) file to specify folders that will be served statically and not by the app.

-To make a single folder serve statically, use `--check-static`{.docutils .literal}:
+To make a single folder serve statically, use `--check-static`:

     processes:
         web: $STACKATO_UWSGI --check-static $HOME/<folder>